KauzClay/docs-tap/scst-store/upgrading.hbs.md

 ### <a id="upgraded-pod-hanging"></a> Upgraded pod stops responding

 Because the default access mode in the PVC is `ReadWriteOnce`, if you are deploying in an environment with multiple nodes then each pod might be on a different node.

 This causes the upgraded pod to spin up but then get stuck initializing because the original pod does not stop.
-To resolve this issue, find, and delete the original pod so that the new pod can attach to the persistent
+To resolve this issue, find and delete the original pod so that the new pod can attach to the persistent volume:
-volume:

 1. Discover the name of the app pod that is not in a pending state by running: